susannasiebert/pVAC-Seq/docs/features.rst

 Both MHC Class I and Class II predictions are supported.
 Simply choose the desired prediction algorithms and HLA alleles during processing and Class I and Class II prediction results will be written to their own respective subdirectories in your output directory.

-By using the IEDB RESTful web interface, pVAC-Seq is leveraging their extensive support of different prediction algorithms.
+By using the IEDB RESTful web interface, pVAC-Seq leverages their extensive support of different prediction algorithms.

 ================================= =======
 MHC Class I Prediction Algorithm  Version